-The Board was granted authority at the 2023 Annual General Meeting, to buy back up to 25,536,657 ordinary shares, representing 14.99% of the ordinary shares in issue as at 22 February 2023, the latest practicable date before publication of the Notice of AGM.
-11.7 million ordinary shares were bought back during the year to 31 December 2023 and 1,650,000 since the year end up to the date of this report.
-The Board recommends that a new authority to purchase up to 23,690,639 ordinary shares which represents 14.99% of the ordinary shares in issue at 22 February 2024 (the latest practicable date before publication of the Notice of AGM) be granted and a resolution to that effect will be put to the AGM.
+The Board was granted authority at the 2024 Annual General Meeting, to buy back up to 23,568,470 ordinary shares, representing 14.99% of the ordinary shares in issue as at 4 March 2024, the latest practicable date before publication of the Notice of AGM.
+This authority was substantially utilised by December 2024 and further authority was granted at a General Meeting of shareholders held 17 January 2025 to buy back up to 19,390,761 ordinary shares, representing 14.99% of the ordinary shares in issue if the existing buy-back authority was utilised in full and no new shares were issued.
+29.2 million ordinary shares were bought back during the year to 31 December 2024 and 4.3 million since the year end up to the date of this report.
+The Board recommends that a new authority to purchase up to a maximum of 18,921,125 (representing 14.99 per cent. of the issued ordinary share capital of the Company (excluding Treasury shares) as at 3 March 2025) be granted and a resolution to that effect will be put to the AGM.
 Any ordinary shares purchased will either be cancelled or, if the Directors so determine, held in treasury.
 Shares will only be bought back at a discount to the then prevailing net asset value.
+Shares held in treasury will only be reissued at a premium to the then prevailing net asset value.